moogway82/JamSoftElectronULA/README.md

 If you don't have the FT232H or FT2232H boards, you can use a Raspberry Pi.

-With Raspbian OS installed, this repo and an internet connection, enable the SPI port on the Pi by running:
+With Raspbian OS installed, this repo in a folder and the board connected to the internet, enable the SPI port on the Pi by running:
 ```
 sudo raspi-config
 ```